What is this Service?

 - Microsoft Azure (Non-GOV)

-CMS is committed to maintaining cloud vendor relationships and connectivity, state data centers, physical/virtual server infrastructure in a sustainable fashion, utilizing proven, state of the art technology ensuring your applications are running on equipment that not only utilizes the latest technology but is also under warranty and supported by the manufacturers and service providers.
+Cloud Services is committed to maintaining cloud vendor relationships and connectivity, state data centers, physical/virtual server infrastructure in a sustainable fashion, utilizing proven, state of the art technology ensuring your applications are running on equipment that not only utilizes the latest technology but is also under warranty and supported by the manufacturers and service providers.
 Our goal is to expand affordable Disaster Recovery options that enhance Business Continuity while maintaining cost effective resources and not sacrificing security or compliance requirements.
-CMS is also committed to facilitating the use of Cloud based technologies that best fit the requirements of State Agencies, adhere to State policy, and Compliance needs.
+Cloud Services is also committed to facilitating the use of Cloud based technologies that best fit the requirements of State Agencies, adhere to State policy, and Compliance needs.

 Future Vermont Cloud Zones are being developed:

-Cloud Management Services do not include the following and therefore these items are considered “excluded” from standard service offerings.
+Cloud Services do not include the following and therefore these items are considered “excluded” from standard service offerings.
 Customers are responsible for the following:

 Customer Responsibilities (these responsibilities are for customers who have IT Technical Support and manage their own Environments)